kevtan/vscode/README.md

 - Visual Studio Code uses JSON for all configuration purposes.
 - There are two main categories of settings: User and Workspace.
-- User the keyboard shortcut ⌘, to access both User and Workspace settings.
+- Use the keyboard shortcut ⌘, to access both User and Workspace settings.
 - Workplace settings are stored in the file `.vscode/settings.json`.
 - Debug settings are stored in the file `.vscode/launch.json`.

+## Navigation

+- Go to Definition (⌥F): Jump to the definition of a symbol.
+- Go to Declaration:

 ## Languages